allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 All assignments require a form of reflective writing that this course calls "reflective reports."
-These feature a mixture of technical questions that also ask you to reflect on your experience in the context of what you're learning, and how you're learning it (_not necessarily just how you feel about it_).
+These feature a mixture of technical questions that also ask you to reflect on your experience in the context of what you're learning, and how you're learning the material (_not necessarily just how you feel about it_).
 Occasionally, these reports may ask you to speculate about how a concept fits with others.

 This course uses the following framework<sup>†</sup> to identify the quality of the writing you do: